xXTacticalWaffleXx/minfetch/readme.txt

 make another echo command with a matching varible declaration (or just cheat and make it echo whatever string you want XDDDDDDDDD)

+## contributing
+make ur changes, make a pr and shoot me an email or a disc msg that u made it and ill prolly merge it

+## contact

+email: luna-aphelion@proton.me
+discord: tactical-waffle#1560